Key Takeaways

 Median Home Price

-The median home price in Rhode Island is $489,100 as of May 2024, a 6.2% increase from that time last year.
-Rhode Island is pricier than the national average home price of $438,610.
-However, the Northeast region in general tends to trend towards more expensive prices, and Rhode Island is cheaper than most of its regional neighbors
+The median home price in Rhode Island is $500,300 as of February 2026, a 2.0% increase from that time last year according to Redfin.
+Rhode Island is pricier than the national average home price.
+However, the Northeast region in general tends to trend towards more expensive prices, and Rhode Island is cheaper than most of its regional neighbors.

-840 homes sold in Rhode Island in April of 2024, according to Redfin.
-This represents a 7.4% increase year-over-year, a positive sign for a market that has so far been characterized by low supply and stiff competition.
-However, while this metric initially seems promising, it’s important to keep in mind that this number might be inflated compared to other months.
+540 homes sold in Rhode Island in February of 2026 according to Redfin.
+This represents a 12.1% decrease year-over-year, which is a sign of low supply and stiff competition.
+However, it’s important to keep in mind that this number might be lower compared to other months.
 Nationally speaking, sales usually peak during the spring and summer months and slow considerably in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)